overholser/overholser.net/content/historical-documents.md

 2008, and an edited version by Franklin County Historical Society is in their 2009 publication Kittochtinny.

-> In looking through some old papers from my father’s collection recently, I discovered a ledger book with many handwriting exercises, arithmetic exercises, and handwritten essays that obviously had been written by a schoolboy.
+> In looking through some old papers from my father's collection recently, I discovered a ledger book with many handwriting exercises, arithmetic exercises, and handwritten essays that obviously had been written by a schoolboy.
 The name at the top of the papers was Henry L. Heisey (1844-1912).
 I knew from my